wr47h/CTF-Writeups/2017/HackDatKiwi_CTF/hasher.md

 i: 56392 // hasher(i): 0e64927533
 user: 29588 / password: 56392
 ```
-We send the username and password as POST data to the site using BurpSuite/Postman, and we get the result `Welcome!
+We send the username and password as POST data to the site using BurpSuite/Postman, and we get the result:
+ `Welcome!
 Flag is: g1diXbB2kfaGjS0V`